 Best buy-to-let spots in east London

-Newham – a borough still suffering from a less-than-ideal reputation - is a particularly interesting area to invest.
-With Stratford’s vast regeneration ongoing since London 2012, the area has an average rental yield of 4.7 per cent or more, which is comfortably above the capital’s typical percentage.
+Newham is a particularly interesting area to invest in.
+With Stratford’s vast regeneration ongoing since the London 2012 Olympics, the E15 postcode has an average rental yield of 4.45 per cent, which is comfortably above the capital’s typical percentage.

-In 2018, east London has really taken the lead in terms of rental yield.
-Areas from Stratford to Upminster have rental yields of at least five per cent, with Barking, Cranbrook, and Little Heath are all over six per cent.
+Going into 2019, east London has again taken the lead in terms of rental yield.
+Areas from Stratford to Chingford have rental yields of at least 4.20 per cent.

 Best buy-to-let areas in south London

-Next to east London, the rest of the capital’s offerings pale a little, and rental yields in south London are down on what they were last year.
-In 2017, south London had yields of up to 5.3 per cent, while this year it’s down to 4.8.
+Next to east London, the rest of the capital’s offerings pale a little, and rental yields in south London are down on what they were a year or two ago.
+Greater south London is particularly affected, with commuter towns taking a hit.

 Best areas for buy-to-let in west London